jtheisen/old-moldinium/readme.md

 And you get the following without any additional code:

 - An implementation of `INotifyPropertyChanged` for all properties declared abstract or virtual.
-- The property `Course.Description` will automatically update on a change to either `Course.Room` or `Course.Location.Name`.
+- The property `Course.Description` will automatically update on a change to either `Course.Location` or `Course.Location.Name`.

 The first point is realized by runtime code-generation that creates derived types from your classes - which are thus called archetypes in this context.
 The derived type then